echocat/puppet-redis/README.md

 This module installs and makes basic configs for multiple redis instances on the same node.
-It installs redis from source. (http://redis.io/)
+It installs redis from source. (http://redis.io/) It also can configure the monitoring server Sentinel.

 ##Setup

 **What redis affects:**

 * packages/configuration to compile and install redis from source
-* services/configuration files to run multiple redis
+* services/configuration files to run multiple redis and sentinels

 ###Beginning with redis